UD-Math-Data-Science-1/notes/clustering/performance.md

 # Clustering performance

 Before we start generating clusterings, we need to decide how we will evaluate them.
 Recall that a clustering is simply a partitioning of the sample points into disjoint subsets.
+If a classification of the samples is available, then it automatically implies a clustering: divide the samples into subsets determined by class membership.

 I'm going to use some nonstandard terminology that makes the definitions a bit easier to state and read.

 ````{prf:definition}
 :label: definition-performance-buddies